 5. You will stop worrying (eventually)

-All those nights you stayed up way too late, waiting for your child to come home after a night out?
+All those nights you stayed up way too late, waiting for your kid to come home after a night out?
 Believe it or not, they’re over.
-Sure, your child is probably still going out at college.
-But since you won’t know about it, you won’t spend your evening worrying about it.
+Sure, they're probably still going out at college.
+(Ok, they're definitely going out.)
+But since you won’t know details, you won’t spend your evening worrying about it.

-However, that’s assuming you don't stalk your child on social media to see where they are.
+That’s assuming you don't stalk them on social media to see where they are.
 Seriously, resist this urge.
 We were all young once, right?
-Unless you have a reason to fear for your child’s health or safety, give them the space and the privacy to escape your watchful eye.
+Unless you have a reason to fear for their health or safety, give them the space and the privacy to escape your watchful eye.